cambert/SoFPGA-real_time_FPGA_image_processing/README.md

 # SoFPGA
 **System on FPGA** - my personal approach for Image/Video processing on FPGA.
-The main motivation is to bring back my PhD project back to life.
+The main motivation is to bring back my PhD project back to life while learning new stuff.
 I would like to cover the entire design cycle - software prototype, RTL simulation and FPGA development.

 *Motivation:*
 - resurrect my project [Hardware architectures for infrared pedestrian detection systems](https://www.napier.ac.uk/research-and-innovation/research-search/outputs/hardware-architectures-for-infrared-pedestrian-detection-systems#downloads)